 A resource for reporters covering the 2020 election season

 Experts from Wayne State University's Department of Political Science are ready to help reporters interpret campaign and election happenings, and to help explain the sometimes complex hot-button issues facing the state of Michigan this election year.
+The WSU Public Relations staff are available to get media in contact with a university expert:

 Jeffrey Grynaviski is an associate professor of political science.
 He is an authority on congressional party activities, voter behavior and congressional election strategies.
 Grynaviski is prepared to talk about American political parties, the U.S. Congress, electoral politics and quantitative research methods.